 Yes, Liverpool and Manchester City are rivals.
 Liverpool’s feud with Manchester City is the team’s most recent rivalry, dating back to 2013 when Manchester City unseated Liverpool to win the Premier League title on the final day of the season.
 Things heated up in 2016 when Pep Guardiola joined MC as manager.
 Liverpool’s manager Jürgen Klopp had previously managed Borussia Dortmund in the Bundesliga, while Guardiola was managing rival team Bayern Munich.
 This rivalry carried over into the Premier League.

 Who is Liverpool’s biggest rival?

 Liverpool’s biggest rival is Manchester United.
 Although other teams may nurture a healthy grudge against Liverpool, players, fans, and journalists agree that the contention between Liverpool and Manchester United represents the most significant rivalry for both squads.
 Manchester United has been one of Liverpool’s most successful opponents throughout the team’s history, with both teams exchanging periods of dominance.
 The rivalry also reflects a natural competition that exists between the two host cities of Liverpool and Manchester, both major industrial centers in North West England.

 Why are Liverpool and Everton rivals?

 Liverpool and Everton are rivals because both teams are based in Liverpool, with the stadiums located only 400 meters (437 yards) away from each other.
 The Liverpool club was founded in the 1890s to fill a vacancy when Everton moved out of their stadium (and right down the street) over a rent dispute.
-This created a ready-made rivalry, which, because most fans live among each other in the same areas, has remained largely amicable among spectators, earning the matchup the nickname the "Friendly Derby."
+This created a ready-made rivalry, though it has remained largely amicable among spectators, earning the matchup the nickname the “Friendly Derby.”